Food addiction affects millions of people worldwide, but are all addictions similar and should they be treated the same?

 This is how food addiction begins and if addiction runs in your family genes, the chances of becoming addicted to food are significantly higher.So want can you do to overcome or prevent overeating and food addiction?

 Here are some effective tips, tools, and strategies to help you fight against food addiction and weight gain

 Determine if you are addicted to food or if you are an emotional eater

 Yale University researchers created a quiz to help you determine if you are addicted to food.
 Take the quiz located on EatingWell.com website or AddictionsUnplugged.com.
 Another helpful resource is the book Food Junkies: The Truth About Food Addiction.
 This book provides a lot of resourceful information along with many tool and strategies to help someone overcome food addiction.

 Acupuncture is an effective technique that has helped people with addiction and even eating disorders

 Never give up.
 Millions of people suffer from addictions.
 Battling an addiction can be very difficult, however, recovery is always an option and it can be achieved with the right help.
 Don’t be ashamed to ask for help.
 You’re not alone.

 Co-authored by Vera Tarman:

 Dr. Vera Tarman has been working in the field of addiction medicine since 1994.
 She became accredited with the Board of Addiction Medicine (ABAM) in 2004.
-She has been the medical director of Renascent since 2006.
-She was a regular contributor to the call-in TV show Living Clean, Living Well as well as co-host on Addictions Unplugged, a community call-in show about addictions.
-Currently, she hosts a new show, Toronto Speaks: Addiction.
+Vera has been the medical director of Renascent since 2006.
+Dr. Tarman was a regular contributor to the call-in TV show Living Clean, Living Well as well as a co-host on Addictions Unplugged, a community call-in show about addictions.
+Currently, she hosts a new show, Toronto Speaks Addiction.